lumenpink/andrewrico.com-2020/src/projects/wordpress/churchillexotics.md

 <div class="overlay-left" id="case-study">

 ## Case Study
-Churchill Exotics is a car dealership based in South Florida USA, we deal across the globe and can look after your car buying requirements wherever you are located.
-We also export to South America, Europe, the Middle East, Far East and Russia.
+Churchill Exotics is a car dealership based in South Florida USA, they deal across the globe and can look after your car buying requirements wherever you are located.
+They export to South America, Europe, the Middle East, Far East and Russia.
-Churchill Exotics, offers a wide range of pre-owned and exotic vehicles like Aston Martin, Ferrari, Lamborghini, Porsche, Mercedes-Benz, BMW, Bentley, Audi, and American cars, all provided from our luxury car dealership.
-Apart from a wide range of physical cars, we can offer shorter lead times on short supply vehicles as well as current market prices for all prestige brands.
-Put us to the test, and let us know which car you are interested in?
+Churchill Exotics, offers a wide range of pre-owned and exotic vehicles like Aston Martin, Ferrari, Lamborghini, Porsche, Mercedes-Benz, BMW, Bentley, Audi, and American cars, all provided from their luxury car dealership.
+Apart from a wide range of physical cars, they can offer shorter lead times on short supply vehicles as well as current market prices for all prestige brands.

 </div>